 The use of alternative medicine such as acupuncture, acupressure, tai chi, and herbal supplements such as gingko biloba, niacin, and ginger root have been proven effective to several patients despite the lack of scientific evidence proving their effects.
-Before undergoing any alternative treatment, make sure to consult your doctor about the possible drug interactions with your current medications.
+Before undergoing any alternative relief care, make sure to consult your doctor about the possible drug interactions with your current medications.

 Surgery is only suggested as a last resort when all other alternative cures have failed.
 It may involve decompressing the endolymphatic sac or cutting the vestibular nerve, with hearing loss as a possible complication.

 Is There Any Natural Cure for Meniere’s Disease That Works?

 Most people do not realize the obvious connection between Meniere’s disease and upper neck problems.
 However, these two often go hand in hand.
 The top bone of the neck called the atlas is located very close to the structure of the inner ear.
 If these bones misalign, several possible problems may occur.
 Draining of the ear may be impaired, which can lead to a buildup of fluid and the transmission of faulty signals to the brain regarding the body’s location and movement.

 Damage to the upper neck can also put pressure on the brainstem, which is protected by the atlas bone.
 When the altas vertebra is misaligned, the brainstem can fail to function properly, and it can send faulty signals to the brain.